zkabari1/AngularProject/README.md

 Angular was designed by Google to address challenges programmers face building complex, single-page applications.
 This JavaScript platform provides a solid core of web functionality, letting you take care of the design and implementation details.

 In this project, I have exploit the essentials of this "superheroic" platform, including powerful features such as two-way data binding, comprehensive routing, and dependency injection.
 I have build a full-featured web app displaying blog from start to finish adding one feature at a time to the platform, focusing on the component-based architecture of Angular.
 You can add new blog or remove existing.
 Also you can filter blogs as per its genre.
-Other features includes:
+Other angular features exploitated includes:

 - Binding events and properties
 - Getting data to components